Skip to main content

 1. solution area and start thinking of other potential ways to solve it.

-Megan Saker: Jenna, just to jump in, I feel like this one particularly API related stuff.
+Megan Saker: Janna, just to jump in, I feel like this one particularly API related stuff.
 I mean, obviously, we’re in a B2B SaaS and it might be particularly unique to B2B SaaS, but We see this a lot, a [00:28:00] salesperson will come and say, like we could absolutely close this deal if the, that if they could have access to X field through, through the API and as a product manager, you’ll probably get used to saying, okay, well, hang on, let’s take a step back.

 What is it you’re trying to do with that information, that data from the API?
-But getting the salesperson to be able to do that straight off the bat can make this, that sort of sales objection go away completely because you could, they can, and I’ve seen one of our sales guys do this really nicely where.
+But getting the salesperson to be able to do that straight off the bat can make this sort of sales objection go away completely because you could, they can, and I’ve seen one of our sales guys do this really nicely where.

 Someone has said, I need access to this with the API.
 And I said, okay, well, like, why, what are you trying to achieve?
-And walked them back to the point where you understand what they’re trying to achieve, what the problem is.
+And walk them back to the point where you understand what they’re trying to achieve, what the problem is.
 And then he was able to say, you can do that.
 You do that with this, here’s the report, this is what you need to do, and the problem is already [00:29:00] solved, but without taking them back, you’re just gonna, some people will take that as verbatim, right, and just say, right, they need access to this when actually they might need it for the way that they conceived solving this problem, but not but not the way your product works.

 And it could be that.
-There’s a workaround that’s known by some other way of doing it, or actually, it’s solved in some other way, or turns out that it’s actually not as core of a problem or whatever else.
+There’s a workaround that’s known by some other way of doing it, or actually, it’s solved in some other way, or turns out that it’s actually not the core of a problem or whatever else.
 Right?
-Or it might be that it’s still a problem, but they feel heard and now you understand what it means and you can stack it against the other ways of solving things within the the prioritization because ultimately, You’re always going to have stuff to build.
+Or it might be that it’s still a problem, but they feel heard and now you understand what it means and you can stack it against the other ways of solving things within the prioritization because ultimately, You’re always going to have stuff to build.

 So that’s what we train internally, and so this is why we’re sharing it out here to hopefully hopefully it’s as useful for everybody else.
 So here’s another example.
 Integrations are a really good one.
 And again, this might be a little bit B2B focused.
 I know there’s a lot of B2B people listening in hands up for my B2B folks.